rafa3lmonteiro/kubernetes-onprem-via-ansible/README.md

 # Kubernetes-onprem-via-ansible
-How to create a Kubernetes cluster on On-premises infrastructure using Ansible
+How to create a complete Kubernetes cluster in your own infrastructure using Ansible

 ## Minimum pre-requisites: